+One of the most important concepts of my training in storytelling is one of the most overlooked.
 The technical term is “The Space Between”.
 The idea is that one force alone is uninteresting, if not meaningless.
 It has to act with or against something else to be interesting and meaningful.
 This is a way of […]

 Dr. Moira A. Stewart, writing in the 1995 Canadian Medical Association Journal, writes that although there had been reviews of data exploring the relation between communication and patient satisfaction,1 which linked communication with quality of care,2 and others exploring the theory of physician-patient communication or how medical education could incorporate these ideas, none specifically looked […]

 Do Patients Actually Take Their Medications?
 There is a growing drive to move healthcare, specifically the doctor-patient relationship, from a “benevolent paternalism”1, 2 to a system where patient and physician co-create a treatment plan which gives the patient both the best health outcome and the best quality of life.
 By most indications, that drive to […]